-For children 6 months of age or older, you should use ibuprofen instead (or rotate with Tylenol every 4 hours as needed).
+For children 6 months of age or older, you may use ibuprofen instead (or rotate with Tylenol every 4 hours as needed).
 A mild topical numbing medicine may be used during the procedure and the laser itself has some analgesic properties.
-Topical numbing ointments containing benzocaine like Orajel/Anbesol should not be used at home.
+Topical numbing ointments containing benzocaine like Orajel/Anbesol should not be used either.

 Mild swelling of the lip will also occur if a lip tie release was performed.
+Please do not be surprised if your baby has increased difficulty feeding in the first few days until discomfort subsides.
 Consider feeding your newborn with a syringe of expressed milk during any difficult feeding times.